-With luxury rooms & suites incorporating a contemporary private residence concept coupled by sleek amenities and spectacular views of Tokyo at night-time, our Shinjuku hotel is a serene oasis atop the bustling city.
+With luxury rooms & suites incorporating a contemporary private residence concept, coupled by sleek amenities and spectacular views of Tokyo at night-time, Park Hyatt Tokyo is an elegant oasis of space and calm.

-Unique Selling Points for the hotel are :
+- Unique Selling Points for the hotel include:

-Shinjuku is now one of the easiest and quickest areas in Tokyo to reach from Haneda, substantially improving the accessibility of Park Hyatt Tokyo.
+Shinjuku is now one of the easiest and quickest areas in Tokyo to reach from Haneda airport, substantially improving the accessibility of Park Hyatt Tokyo.

-Occupying the top 14 floors of Shinjuku Park Tower, Park Hyatt Tokyo hotel is an elegant oasis of space and calm overlooking Tokyo and the Kanto Plain all the way to Mount Fuji.
-Located in the Shinjuku district, our Tokyo hotel is close to Shinjuku Station, Shinjuku Park, Nishi Shinjuku, and areas of Shibuya and Aoyama.
+Occupying the top 14 floors of the tower, Park Hyatt Tokyo is an elegant oasis of space and calm overlooking Tokyo and all the way to Mount Fuji.

 Located on the west side of central Tokyo, Shinjuku has evolved into the city’s most exciting business and retail center, and is home to some of the city’s best shopping, entertainment, restaurants, galleries, and museums.
 The Shinjuku district spreads to the east, west and south of Shinjuku Station, which serves over three million commuters daily.
 To the west of the station is Nishi-Shinjuku, an area of soaring skyscrapers one of which is the notable Kenzo Tange inspired Tokyo Metropolitan Government Building.
 Just a few minutes walk from the Hotel is the Tokyo Opera City complex, incorporating office, retail, and culture zones in its 54-floor office building and the New National Theatre.
 The New National Theatre is a wonderful airy structure housing the 1,800 seat Opera House, the Playhouse, and The Pit for opera, ballet, drama, and modern dance performances.